nathan-fiscaletti/dev-input/README.md

 ## Features

+- Read events from input devices
 - List input devices
 - Filter input devices by event
-  - Build in filters for keyboards, pointers and touch-pads
+  - Built in filters for keyboards, pointers and touch-pads
 - Check if a device supports a particular event
 - Check if a device supports a particular key-code
-- Read events from input devices

 ## Usage